 This river makes its way from South Park into downtown Denver.
 The dream stream is the best section of the river.
 This section begins in the mountain meadows next to the Spinney Mountain Area and flows down to the Eleven Mile Reservoir.

 The dream section teems with fish, especially during the spring migration.
-It is one of the best fishing locations in Denver and accommodates large groups of anglers who come to the river to fish each year.
+It is one of the best fishing places in Denver and accommodates large groups of anglers who come to the river to fish each year.

 9. Gunnison River